smartcontractkit/documentation/docs/External Initiators/external-initiators-introduction.md

---
+---
-layout: node.liquid
+layout: nodes.liquid
 date: Last Modified
 title: "Introduction"
-permalink: "external-initiators-introduction"
+permalink: "docs/external-initiators-introduction/"
 hidden: false
 ---
 External initiators allow jobs in a node to be initiated depending on some external condition.
 The ability to create and add external initiators to Chainlink nodes enables blockchain agnostic cross-chain compatibility.